 At the heart of this form of motivation is inner passivity.
 You lolligag around until outside circumstances dictate that you absolutely must act or else.

-The cure for this form of passivity is to internalize your motivation.
+The cure for this form of passivity is to increase your motivation on the inside.
 Internal motivation is based on self-respect and personal responsibility.
 When you respect yourself (and others) enough to act when you need to act, then you give up the childish feeling that the world is controlling you.

 Then, you are free to realize that you are in charge and no longer need to wait for the outside world to pressure you into action.

-At the heart of motivation woes is an attachment to self-deprivation.
+At the heart of feeling unmotivated is an attachment to self-deprivation.

 If you were 100% motivated, you’d accomplish more and experience a ton of fulfillment in life.
 So many of us, however are not comfortable with fulfillment.
 Because you haven’t experienced a lot of happiness in life, you don’t trust it.
 More familiar is a chronic feeling of lack, emptiness and discouragement.